Harvard Crimson men's squash

 The Harvard Crimson men's squash team is the intercollegiate men's squash team for Harvard University located in Cambridge, Massachusetts.
 The team competes in the Ivy League within the College Squash Association.
 It is the second oldest squash team in the country, only after Yale.
 The university first fielded a team in 1923, under the leadership of head coach Harry Cowles.
-Harvard squash is arguably the most prestigious program in the country, with 42 national titles since 1942.
 The current head coach is Mike Way.
 The assistant coaches are Luke Hammond and Hameed Ahmed, while the strength and conditioning coach is Beth Zeitlin.